skydive-project/skydive/doc/content/api/alerts.md

 * a non empty array
 * a non empty map

+The alert is triggered only if the evaluation result differs from the previous evaluation.

 Gremlin example:

+With the following command, the alert is triggered as soon as the Gremlin query returns something new (i.e. a new node returned by the query, an updated metadata in the returned nodes...).

 ```console
 $ skydive client alert create --expression "G.V().Has('Name', 'eth0', 'State', 'DOWN')"